Table of Contents

 86. SRI LANKA

-- All documents required for your Icelandic Schengen visa must be completed/translated into English.
-Applications for all Schengen visas to Iceland will contain the following Basic Required Documents:
+All documents required for your Icelandic Schengen visa must be completed/translated into English.
+Applications for Iceland Schengen visas will contain the following Basic Required Documents:

 - Valid passport